-Looking For a New Cadillac SRX in your area?
+Looking for a Used SRX in your area?

 The Cadillac SRX midsize luxury crossover vehicle receives a much-needed performance boost for 2012, in the form of a new 3.6-liter, 308-hp V6 engine, and Bluetooth becomes a standard feature across all SRX trims, while all but the Base also get a heated steering wheel as a standard feature.The Bad